 Across all municipalities, there are a decreasing number of trees in larger size classes (Fig. 13).
 This is ideal, as there is room for some trees to die between each size class with plenty remaining to grow into the next age and size class.
-Addison's distribution is slightly flatter than the municipal average.
-In order to maintain or grow the canopy, it may be necessary to increase tree plantings.
+Clarendon Hills has fewer trees in the smallest size class, which may lead to a decrease in canopy in the future.